MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/partition-layout.md

 - On phones with more than 4 GB of storage and an uncompressed Main OS partition, this partition has approximately 250 MB of reserved space.

-> [!NOTE]
-> OEMs can add additional free space for future updates by using the **AdditionalMainOSFreeSectorsRequest** element in the device platform XML file.
+OEMs can add additional free space for future updates by using the **AdditionalMainOSFreeSectorsRequest** element in the device platform XML file.

 ### Data partition